concordion/concordion-timing-extension/README.md

 ```
 ## How to use

+For the timings to show on examples, you must be using the example command in your specification ([Markdown format](http://concordion.org/instrumenting/java/markdown/#example-command), [HTML format](http://concordion.org/instrumenting/java/html/#example-command)).

-Add to your test fixture on of these options
+Add to your test fixture one of these options

 With no configuration